GeraldineBlk/Cryptocurrency-Market-Cap-Analyzer/README.md

 __Usage:__

-To use this code, replace the ```api_ur```l variable with the actual API endpoint to fetch market capitalization data for cryptocurrencies.
+To use this code, replace the ```api_url``` variable with the actual API endpoint to fetch market capitalization data for cryptocurrencies.
 Additionally, customize the data manipulation and analysis steps in the ```analyze_market_cap_data method``` based on your specific requirements.

 Make sure you have the required libraries (requests, pandas, matplotlib) installed before running the code.
 You can install them using the following commands:
 ```